sourcegraph/about/blogposts/ipfs-the-permanent-web-by-juan-benet.md

 <pre name="d756" id="d756" class="graf graf--pre graf-after--pre"># or a permanent path
 /ipfs/QmaKtFK3wiq9z2LmhMKgoXvuB4XDeY5Xrac8vVBLPjc9CX/some/file.txt</pre>

-But this file doesn’t necessarily reside on the local disk.
+But this file doesn't necessarily reside on the local disk.
 Instead, it exists in IPFS, a global distributed storage system.
 IPFS makes files in this namespace:

 *   **highly available**, so they can be fetched from any host that stores and is willing to provide the data, not just their originator or owner
 *   **fast to access**, so you can treat the /ipns and /ipfs filesystems as local storage instead of remote servers, as in HTTP.
 In fact, nodes chose which files they store locally